heejinzzz/lawnet/README.md

 cd lawnet
 ```

-2. Download `Datasets.zip` from [here](https://pan.baidu.com/s/1DpMP50_DncyraDNSGxuClQ?pwd=3bgd) and unzip it into the current directory.
+2. Download `Datasets.zip` and `Checkpoints.zip` from [here](https://pan.baidu.com/s/1kVMvhN9BxQkyuJvfBqD3cw?pwd=gddp) and unzip them into the current directory.
 The structure of the current directory should be:

 ```
 ├──lawnet